Statistics 186

 Canvas course website; no submissions on paper or by email will be accepted.
 Your submission must be a single PDF file,

-no more than 20 MB in size, except that computer code can be uploaded in a separate
+no more than 20 MB in size, except that computer code can be uploaded in a

-supplementary file if that is more convenient for you (i.e., a .R or .Rmd file with your R code).
+separate supplementary file if that is more convenient for you (i.e., a .R or

-e.g., plots and summary statistics, must still be in your main PDF file.
-Your homework can be typeset, written using a tablet, or
+your main PDF file.
+Your homework can be typeset, written

-scanned from handwritten work, but must be clear and easily legible (not blurry
+using a tablet, or scanned from handwritten work, but must be clear and easily

-submission: download it after uploading it in Canvas, and make sure that it is
+Always check your submission: download it after uploading it in Canvas, and

-the correct file and that it got uploaded successfully.
+make sure that it is the correct file and that it got uploaded

-accepted.
-To help with various circumstances (expected or unexpected), your
+To help with various circumstances

 Unless otherwise specified, please show

-your work, simplify fully, and give clear, careful justifications for your answers
+your work, simplify fully, and give clear, careful justifications for your

-(using words and sentences to explain
+answers (using words and sentences to

-your logic, not just formulas).
+explain your logic, not just formulas).

 Homework